jangabrielsson/HomeMap/docs/CUSTOM_ICONS_QUICK.md

 # Custom Icons - Quick Reference

+**✨ New in v0.1.16**: Icon set selection now uses a dropdown with auto-discovery!

 ## 🎨 What It Does

 Use your own icon designs with any built-in widget - no need to copy or edit widget files!